 a new opera initiative

-AMPLIFIED OPERA is a joint collaboration between director Aria Umezawa (she/her), and opera singer and theatre creator Teiya Kasahara (they/them).
-The collective began out of concern over the ways in which marginalized people have been continually under- represented in opera.
-Both Umezawa and Kasahara were separately disheartened that opera’s sister disciplines, film/tv and theatre, had made much more strides in ensuring spaces for the representations of diversity in all forms.
+AMPLIFIED OPERA (AO) is a joint collaboration between director Aria Umezawa (she/her), and opera singer and theatre creator Teiya Kasahara (they/them).
+The collective began out of concern over the ways in which equity-seeking groups have been continually under-represented in opera.
+Both Umezawa and Kasahara were separately disheartened that opera’s sister disciplines, film/tv, and theatre, had made greater strides in creating space for representations of diversity in all forms.
 Umezawa and Kasahara decided to come together and take action.
-Since the summer of 2017 Umezawa and Kasahara have been exploring how a collective, and soon thereafter, a new type of performing arts company could encompass a revolutionary and new artistic mandate while still producing opera, theatre, and music, in exciting, relevant, and provocative ways.
-They firmly believe opera, too, cannot only be progressive and inclusive, but that it can exact social change.
-Their inspiration comes from works and practices across the performing arts that have succeeded in creating equitable and talent driven spaces.
+Since the summer of 2017, they have been exploring how a new type of performing arts company might use the operatic/vocal medium to inspire a revolutionary and new artistic mandate.
+They firmly believe that opera can be progressive and inclusive and that it can be used to facilitate social change.
+Their inspiration comes from works and practices across the performing arts that have succeeded in creating equitable and talent-driven spaces - specifically, the ways theatre companies like Berkley Repertory Theatre, The Curran, Nightwood Theatre, and choirs like Univox and The Nathaniel Dett Chorale integrate the ideas of community and social action into their performances.

 Given the past year’s societal drive to demand artistic projects that speak to the realities of the political moment in which we find ourselves — one that is working to overcome racist, sexist, homophobic and transphobic ideologies — the time is right for Amplified Opera to officially debut as a collective.